 “The course was brilliant.
 I had no doubts right from the beginning that I had done the right thing.
 I did think that I would be in a class of school leavers but the class was a mixture of ages.”

 Simon finished his plumbing course and is now working alongside another plumber to gain experience.
-He has his City and Guilds in plumbing and an NVQ Level 2.

 He said: “Ultimately I do want to branch out on my own but I want to get some experience under my belt first to I know I will be able to do whatever comes my way in the future.”